yilmaznaslan/berlin-auslaenderbehorde-termin-bot/README.md

   - You can also copy-paste from a [template](src/main/resources/) that matches your request.

 - Run the application in terminal by `./gradlew run`.
-  - You will get the email from *LEA* once the bot booked the termin.
+  - You will get a sound notification once the bot found available dates.
-  - REMEMBER: Due to very limited number of available spots, you might need to run the script for a week !

 - To see what is happening inside the container, head to http://localhost:7900/?autoconnect=1&resize=scale&password=secret.